Securities Lending Strategies: Exclusive Valuations and Auction Bids: Auction Strategy

-\end{lem} \begin{proof} See Appendix. \end{proof} Comparing the bidding strategy in the two cases, uniform and log-normal distribution, we see that when the number of bidders are large, both do not depend on the number of bidders and the bid is much larger with a uniform distribution.
+Here, $\Phi(u)=\frac{1}{\sqrt{2\pi}}\int_{-\infty}^{u}e^{-t^{2}/2}dt$ , is the standard normal cumulative distribution and $X=e^{W}$where, $W\sim N\left(\mu,\sigma\right)$. $x_{i}\sim LN\left[0,\omega\right]$ since we are considering the log-normal distribution. \end{cor} When the number of bidders are large the above expression for the uniform distribution (Corollary \ref{Corr-1-The-symmetric-equilibrium}) does not depend on the number of bidders, that is $\underset{M\rightarrow\infty}{\lim}\left(\frac{M-1}{M}\right)x=x$.
+Comparing the bidding strategy with respect to the distribution of valuations in the two cases, the uniform distribution when the number of bidders are large and the log-normal distribution theoretical approximation (Corollary \ref{Corr-2-The-symmetric-equilibrium}) we see that: 1) both do not depend significantly on the number of bidders and 2) the bid is larger with a uniform distribution. \begin{rem} A better approximation for the log-normal distribution can be obtained using non-linear regression to find the constant, $C$, and the power coefficients, $a_{1}$,$a_{2}$,$a_{3}$ and $a_{4}$ in the expression below,